 Assessed Value: What a tax expert says a property is worth.
 It’s the number they’ll use to determine your property and real estate taxes.

 Closing Costs: The fees, insurance, and taxes paid to close a mortgage deal.
-Which usually add up to 2-5% of the home’s price.
-These can be paid by the buyer, seller or a combo of the two.
+They can add up to 2-5% of the total loan amount and are usually paid by the buyer.

 Contingency: Something that has to happen before a real estate sale becomes official.
 Like the inspector giving a thumbs up, the loan coming through, the appraisal lining up, or the buyer selling their current home.

-Debt-to-Income (DTI): The percentage of your monthly gross income you use to repay debt.
-It’s what lenders look at to see whether they can trust you before they give you a new loan.
+Debt-to-Income (DTI): The percentage of your monthly gross income used to repay debt.
+It’s what lenders look at to evaluate whether you can be trusted with a new loan.
 Experts suggest staying under 36%.
-But like limbo, lower is usually better.

 Down Payment: Cash money you pay during a home purchase.
 Typically between 3-20% of the sticker price.
 Typically, the more you pay upfront, the less you’ll owe over time.